 Ensure the Proper Fit

 Plumbing code actually dictates how your toilet should fit in your bathroom, particularly the distance between the toilet and the wall, vanity, shower, etc. If you have a sizeable bathroom, we actually recommend creating even more space to the front and sides of your toilet to ensure that your bathroom is comfortable for all visitors or future residents.
+Contact Reliant Plumbing if you are unsure of the code for your area.
+We service Westlake, Austin, Bee Caves, Round Rock, San Antonio and more.
 See below for our recommended layout:

 Replace the Water Supply Line

-This is the line that leads from the tank of the toilet to the wall.
+The water line is the braided cable that leads from the tank of the toilet to the wall.
 This supply line has a life span of 6 to 8 years and it’s best to replace at the time of install.
 If you expect to have the toilet in for a long time, we recommend a soft copper supply line which last longer than the normal stainless steel.

 Don't Overlook Angle Stops